hapv3/neural-compiler/docs/neural_ai_dma_reuse_overlap_optimization_plan.md

 ## 2. Current baseline

-The selected YOLO320 package currently contains 3,910 ABI commands.
+The selected YOLO320 package currently contains 4,101 ABI commands after the corrected L2 hazard checks.
+Its command estimator baseline is 7,388,213 cycles;
+the earlier 7,333,818-cycle result was invalid because an asynchronous store could cross an L2 read of its destination.
 The largest groups are:

 | Command type | Count | Estimated cycles |